gosling-lang/gosling-docs/Documentation.md

 ### color

-Channel `color` specifies the filling color of the mark shape.
+Channel `color` specifies the filling color of the mark.
 <!-- I didn't see the legend (when set legend: true) of color when {"type": "quantitative"} -->

 ### stroke
-Channel `stroke` defines the outline color of the mark shape.
+Channel `stroke` defines the outline color of the mark.
 Geminid supports `stroke` in the following marks: `rect`, `area`, `point`, `bar`, `link`.

 ### strokeWidth